tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 use as the `obfuscated_ticket_age`.
 Likewise, for each inner PSK binder, the client generates a random string of the same length.

-Per the rules of {{real-ech}}, the client is not permitted to resume a connection in the outer handshake.
+Per the rules of {{real-ech}}, the server is not permitted to resume a connection in the outer handshake.
 If ECH is rejected and the client-facing server replies with a "pre_shared_key" extension in its ServerHello, then the client MUST abort the handshake with an "illegal_parameter" alert.